-Amongst other developments, relevant authorities are strongly encouraging the transition away from Interbank Offered Rates ("IBORs"), such as LIBOR and EURIBOR, and have identified "risk free rates" to eventually take the place of such IBORs as primary benchmarks (the "Risk Free Rates").
+On 5 March 2021, IBA, the authorised and regulated administrator of LIBOR, announced its intention to cease the publication of all 35 LIBOR settings on 31 December 2021, or for certain USD LIBOR settings, on 30 June 2023 (the "IBA Announcement").
+The IBA notified the Financial Conduct Authority ("FCA") of its intention and on the same date, the FCA published an announcement on the future cessation and loss of representativeness of the 35 LIBOR settings (the "FCA Announcement").
+Together with other developments, relevant authorities are strongly encouraging the transition away from LIBOR and other Interbank Offered Rates ("IBORs"), such as EURIBOR, and have identified "risk free rates" to eventually take the place of such IBORs as primary benchmarks (the "Risk Free Rates").
 This includes (i) for sterling LIBOR, a reformed Sterling Overnight Index Average ("SONIA"), so that SONIA may be established as the primary sterling interest rate benchmark by the end of 2021, (ii) for EONIA and EURIBOR, a new Euro Short-Term Rate ("€STR") as the new euro risk-free rate, (iii) for Swiss franc LIBOR, the Swiss Average Rate Overnight rate ("SARON") and (iv) for USD LIBOR, the Secured Overnight Financing Rate ("SOFR") to be eventually established as the primary U.S. dollar interest rate benchmark.
-While Floating Rate Notes may be issued referring to SONIA for GBP, SOFR for USD, €STR for Euro or SARON for CHF, each of these Risk Free Rates is "backward-looking", meaning that interest payments are calculated shortly before the relevant Interest Payment Date.
-Therefore, investors will have significantly less notice of the amounts due to be paid for an Interest Period where the relevant interest rate is determined by reference to a Risk Free Rate.
+While Floating Rate Notes may be issued referring to SONIA for GBP, SOFR for

+USD, €STR for Euro or SARON for CHF, each of these Risk Free Rates is "backward-looking", meaning that interest payments are calculated shortly before the relevant Interest Payment Date.
+Therefore, investors will have significantly less notice of the amounts due to be paid for an Interest Period where the relevant interest rate is determined by reference to a Risk Free Rate and it may be difficult for investors in Notes that reference such rates to reliably estimate the amount of interest that will be payable on such Notes.
 Forward-looking Risk Free Rates are not generally available as of the date of Listing Supplement and this Supplement to Listing Supplement and there is no certainty that a forward-looking Risk Free Rate will be available in respect of any currency or any particular product in the future.